All Day Allergy

 See also: Side effects (in more detail)

-What other drugs will affect All Day Allergy (cetirizine)?
+What other drugs will affect All Day Allergy?

-Taking cetirizine with other drugs that make you sleepy can worsen this effect.
+Taking All Day Allergy with other drugs that make you sleepy can worsen this effect.
 Ask your doctor before taking a sleeping pill, narcotic medication, muscle relaxer, or medicine for anxiety, depression, or seizures.

 Other drugs may interact with cetirizine, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.